Patients and Visitors

 Our team of nurses, doctors, technologists, technicians, therapists, and support staff all share in the tradition of caring.
 Together, we are dedicated to providing skills and services necessary to give you excellent, respectful care.

 Are you covered?

-The following is a list of frequently requested telephone numbers.
-If you can't find what you’re looking for, please call the respective campus main switchboard:
+Below is a list of frequently requested telephone numbers.
+If you can't find what you’re looking for, or for patient names and room numbers, please call the respective campus main switchboard:

 Laguna Beach Campus

 - Acute Rehab Unit: 949-365-2166

 - Administration: 949-365-2248

 - Camino Health Center: 949-240-2030

 - Cardiopulmonary Rehab Center: 949-364-7755